 The Commerce stream of subjects is designed to allow students to select from a range of Business and Civics education alternatives.
-This means you could choose one or a range of Commerce subjects depending upon whether you follow the VCE or International Baccalaureate pathway.

 Accounting

 Accounting will introduce students to the concepts of assets, liabilities, revenue and expenses to enable them to accurately complete a Profit and Loss Statement and a Balance Sheet.
 An ability to analysis the information obtained from these documents will also be developed.